FAQ (frequently asked questions) on the subject of coronavirus

-A small gathering of several people – in each case based on one person of reference – is allowed within the circle of the members of your household, with spouses, life partners, civil union partners, relatives in the direct line of descent, brothers and sisters, nephews and nieces, and members of their respective households, and also members of another household.
+This excludes contact with members of your own household, spouses, life partners, civil union partners, relatives in the direct line of descent, brothers and sisters, nephews and nieces, and members of their respective households (designated family circle).

 Which stores, facilities and businesses can open, which remain closed?

 As a general rule, any stores, facilities and businesses that do not remain strictly prohibited can open.
 The operators or persons in charge must ensure that hygiene measures are in place, entry is monitored, queues are avoided and social distancing is observed.